-British Literature from 1800 to the Present involves a survey of representative texts illustrating the development of British literature from 1800 to the present, with an emphasis on major literary movements understood in relation to their intellectual, social, and political contexts.
+IAI: H3 913 7.7 British Literature from 1800 to the Present involves a survey of representative texts illustrating the development of British literature from 1800 to the present, with an emphasis on major literary movements understood in relation to their intellectual, social, and political contexts.
 Written work includes substantial formal essay assignments (a minimum of 9-12 typed pages) and a midterm and final exam, in addition to any journals, class notes, or other informal responses.

-Prerequisite: Grade of "C" or better in ENG 101.
-Credit: 3 semester hours Lecture: 3 Lab: 0
+Prerequisite: A grade of "C" or better in ENG 101.
+Credit: 3 semester hours Lab: 0 Lecture: 3